lsgs/redcap-auto-save-value/README.md

 - Auto-save cannot occur until the record exists for values to be saved to.
 This means that auto-save cannot work on the first page of a public survey, or when creating a new record.
 - Only one tag is required per field: you do not need to use both `@AUTOSAVE-SURVEY` _and_ `@AUTOSAVE-SURVEY-SHOWICON`, for example. `@AUTOSAVE-SURVEY-SHOWICON` is sufficient alone for an auto-save field on a survey with icon shown.
 - The auto-save tags do not operate in Draft Preview mode.
-- The auto-save tags do not operate when using the "Preview Instrument" external module and previewing an instrument with a record from the Online Designer.
+- The auto-save tags do not operate when previewing an instrument with a record data in the Online Designer using the "Preview Instrument" external module.

 ## Limitations

-- The following field types are currently **not supported**:
+The following field types are currently **\*not supported\***:
 - Text fields with ontology lookup
 - Calculated fields (including text fields with `@CALCDATE()` and `@CALCTEXT()`)
 - Checkbox
 - File upload
 - Signature
 - Slider

 ## Example